 On the flip side, however, you lose a bit of light as the lens’ maximum aperture becomes the equivalent of f/5.6 (a loss of two stops of light).

-Just like Nikon, Canon too has a f/4 version of the 70-200mm lens.
+Just like Nikon, Canon also has an f/4 version of the 70-200mm lens which is the Canon EF 70-200mm f/4L USM.
 This one is a slightly cheaper version than the f/2.8 L above.
 You lose a stop of light, which can be a bit problematic in some situations.
-But a more realistic pricing means you get more bang for your buck.
+But more realistic pricing means you get more bang for your buck.

 Lens construction consists of fluorite elements along with ultra-low dispersion lens elements.
 Together they suppress chromatic aberrations quite well.

-You also get full-time manual focusing override.
+You also get a full-time manual focusing override.
 We already know what this technology is all about.
 Plus, even though this is the cheaper version, you have a focus delimiter switch.